andre-martins/andre-martins.github.io/content/pages/home.md

   </tbody>
 </table>

-I am a Research Scientist at [Unbabel](http://unbabel.com) in [Lisbon](http://en.wikipedia.org/wiki/Lisbon), [Portugal](http://en.wikipedia.org/wiki/Portugal), an Invited Assistant Professor at [Instituto Superior Técnico](https://tecnico.ulisboa.pt), and a Senior Researcher at the [Instituto de Telecomunicações](http://www.lx.it.pt).
+I am an Associate Professor at [Instituto Superior Técnico](https://tecnico.ulisboa.pt), Senior Researcher at the [Instituto de Telecomunicações](http://www.lx.it.pt), and VP of AI Research at [Unbabel](http://unbabel.com) in [Lisbon](http://en.wikipedia.org/wiki/Lisbon), [Portugal](http://en.wikipedia.org/wiki/Portugal).
 I also do scientific consulting for [Priberam Labs](http://labs.priberam.com).
 I work on natural language processing and machine learning.

 Until 2012, I was a PhD student in the joint CMU-Portugal program in Language Technologies, at [Carnegie Mellon University](http://www.cmu.edu) and Instituto Superior Técnico.